dongqianyu99/ADS-in-ZJU-2024/docs/ADS/PTA Homework/homework.md

 ```

 ## EX-3
-1. In a search engine, thresholding for <mark>query</mark> retrieves the top kk documents according to their weights.
+1. In a search engine, thresholding for <mark>query</mark> retrieves the top $k$ documents according to their weights.
 A. T
 <mark>B. F ("Documents", not "query")</mark>